StephanieTayo/StephanieTayo/README.md

 -
 -  I have experience in Data analysis in Python and   Web development as well -
 - 📫 How to reach me ...
-Stephanie Tayo on Linked in orStephanie7tayo@gmail.com
+Stephanie Tayo on Linked- In or email at Stephanie7tayo@gmail.com

 <!---
 StephanieTayo/StephanieTayo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.